kraiskil/armtoolchain/Readme.md

 has been two LTS releases since, and that version of python is nolonger even available for download on python.org).

 ## Kudos
-The scripts are ported from the [PS3toolchain scripts](https://github.com/ps3dev/ps3toolchain).
+Most of the scripts are ported from the [PS3toolchain scripts](https://github.com/ps3dev/ps3toolchain).
 Only minimal cosmetic updates were needed.